haskell/cabal/doc/cabal-commands.rst

 .. option:: -s[[head|this|...]], --source-repository[=[head|this|...]]

-    Clone the package's source repository using the appropriate version control system instead of downloading the tarball.
+    Clone the package's source repository (Darcs, Git, etc.) instead of downloading the tarball.
 Only works if the package specifies a ``source-repository``.

 .. option:: --index-state=STATE